High Blood Pressure

 After the first year, you may have to continue to lose weight so you can lower your body mass index (BMI) to less than 25.

 BMI measures your weight in relation to your height and gives an estimate of your total body fat.
 A BMI between 25 and 29 is considered overweight.
-A BMI of 30 or more is considered obese.
+A BMI of 30 or more is deemed to be obese.
 A BMI of less than 25 is the goal for keeping blood pressure under control.

 You can measure your BMI using the NHLBI’s online calculator, or your health care provider can help.